-The Canon EOS-1Ds and the Sony Alpha A7R II are two digital cameras that were officially introduced, respectively, in September 2002 and June 2015.
+The Canon EOS-1Ds and the Sony Alpha A7R II are two digital cameras that were revealed to the public, respectively, in September 2002 and June 2015.
 The 1Ds is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 11 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 11 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds vs Sony A7R II